kennygrant/bestiary/servers.md

 ### Client Timeouts

 The http client has no default timeout, which can be a problem.
-In this example problem the client waits 1 hour before exiting.
+In this example problem the client waits 10 minutes before exiting.

 ```go
 package main